Leave Them Alone

-"Leave Them Alone" is a 1994 song by the Dutch band Twenty 4 Seven, released as the last single from the album, Slave to the Music in many other countries.
-This was the last Twenty 4 Seven song to reach the top 10 in the Netherlands, peaking at number 9.
-In Spain, the single was very popular and peaked at number 6.
-On the Eurochart Hot 100, it reached number 39.
-"Leave Them Alone" was released in the US instead of "Is It Love" and "Take Me Away".
-The album version is sung by Stay-C, but on the single mix Stay-C performs the rap part.
-The single included a Greatest Hits Mega-mix and a '94 version of "I Can't Stand It!".
+"Leave Them Alone" is a song by Dutch Eurodance band Twenty 4 Seven, released in June 1994, by CNR, Possum and ZYX Records, as the fourth and last single from their second album, Slave to the Music (1993).
+The song is written by its producer Ruud van Rijen and was the last song by the band to reach the top 10 in their native Netherlands, peaking at number nine.
+It was also a top-10 hit in Spain and a top-20 hit in Denmark and Finland.
+In the US, "Leave Them Alone" was released in the US instead of "Is It Love" and "Take Me Away".
+The album version is sung by band member Stay-C, but on the single mix, he performs the rap part.
+The accompanying music video was filmed in Bavaria Filmstudio in Munich, Germany and a forest nearby.
+The single also included a Greatest Hits Mega-mix and a '94 version of "I Can't Stand It!".